ParaFEM/ParaFEM/trunk/parafem/src/tools/preprocessing/rfemcube/readme.txt

   PROGRAM: rfemcube.f90

   rfemcube is a simple program that generates a simple box mesh based on the RFEM input .rf file It allows the cube to be generated independently of the cube in the rfemfield code.
+It will output to a given model job name and will include the required Vom Mises Stress Threshold value in the model's .dat file

-    Usage: rfemcube <job_name>
+    Usage: rfemcube <in_rfem_name> <out_model_name> <mises-threshold>

   NOTES